Prasanth1467/sync-map/README.md

 ## 📍 Route Information

-The simulation follows a route through **Nashik-Deolali region** in Maharashtra, India.
-The dummy route data (`src/data/dummy-route.json`) contains 56 GPS coordinates with timestamps, creating a realistic driving path.
+The simulation follows a route through **Nashik–Deolali** (sample).
+The app loads dummy route data from `public/dummy-route.json` at runtime when present, and gracefully falls back to `src/data/dummy-route.json` (bundled) if the public file is missing.

+Quick start: to replace the route without rebuilding, add a file at `public/dummy-route.json` with your coordinates (see Assignment Checklist below).

 ## 🛠️ Technology Stack